 Pre-Requisites

-2. Obtain a copy of all of your provider's HPI-I numbers.
-To use My Health Record, all doctors must have an HPI-I number recorded against their user profile in MediRecords.
-If the HPI-I number is not recorded, then that doctor will not have access to My Health Record.
+- Obtain a copy of all of your providers' HPI-I Numbers.
+To use My Health Record, all providers must have an HPI-I Number recorded against their user profile in MediRecords.
+If the HPI-I Number is not recorded, then that provider will not have access to My Health Record.

-*NOTE: If you cannot locate your doctor's HPI-I number, they can contact either HPOS or APHRA to obtain a copy of their 16-digit HPI-I number.
+Note: If you cannot locate a provider's HPI-I Number, they can contact either HPOS or AHPRA to obtain a copy of their 16-digit HPI-I Number.

 Part 1A: Practice Configuration - HI Certificates